 Air Canada’s Fleet: A Detailed Comparison

 Air Canada’s Signature Class business class product is available on a variety of aircraft, each offering a unique experience.
-Let’s delve into what you can expect from each type:
+For 2026, the fleet is expanding with some exciting new additions.
+Here’s what you can expect from each type:

 Boeing 777-300ER and 777-200LR